BladeBTC/BladeBTC/README.md

 #### Telegram Bot

-- Use BotFather on Telegram to create new bot [BotFather](https://telegram.me/BotFather)
+- Use BotFather on Telegram to create new bot.
+[BotFather](https://telegram.me/BotFather)
 - Customize and put your new bot inline with BotFather.

 #### Blockchain Wallet